-It is fair to say that in the United States, there is a love affair with pets.
-Don’t believe us?
-According to Statista, there are over 95 million cats in the U.S., and 68% of households own at least one pet.
-Estimates on the number of cats globally range from 600 million to over 1 billion.
+There is a love affair with pets in the United States.
+There are approximately 58 million cats and 77 million dogs in the country.
+An estimated 67% of households own at least one pet.
+Estimates on the number of cats globally range from 200 million to approximately 600 million.

-If you see your pet in pain or suffering from a condition such as anxiety, it is only natural that you want to get the best possible treatment.
-For an increasing number of people, that takes the form of cannabidiol, a non-intoxicating compound in marijuana and hemp.
+If you see your pet in pain, it is only natural that you want to get the best possible treatment.
+But, as it happens, plying animals with pharmaceutical drugs doesn’t always have the desired effect.
+Therefore, an increasing number of people are choosing cannabidiol, a non-intoxicating compound in marijuana and hemp.

 Why Use CBD Oil for Cats?

-It is easy to forget the fact that your cat has numerous mental and physical health issues to contend with.
-The vast majority of pet owners purchase CBD to help alleviate anxiety, but you can also use it to treat:
+It is easy to forget that your cat has numerous mental and physical health issues to contend with.
+The vast majority of pet owners purchase CBD to help alleviate anxiety, but you can also use it to help with:

 - Aggressive behavior

 - Chronic upper respiratory tract infections